Sydney-Informatics-Hub/training.artemis.python/_episodes/06-Dask-Bag-Pangeo.md

 ~~~
 data.elevation.mean(dim='lat')
 ~~~
+{: .python}

-We will now run a script to the scheduler that loads multiple files, performs calculations on the xarray data and plots the results.
+Exit from your ipython session.
+Now we will now run a script to the scheduler that loads multiple files, performs calculations on the xarray data and plots the results.

 Steps to do:
 1. In the files directory, open the python script we will run called pangeo.py.